High-fidelity spatial mode transmission through a 1-km-long multimode fiber via vectorial time reversal

-To overcome environmental instability, which is an inevitable concern for long fibers in a real-world environment, vectorial off-axis holography needs to be performed repeatedly in real time, and the phase pattern on Alice's SLM should be updated accordingly to compensate for instability.
+\textbf{Response time of the vectorial time reversal system.} To overcome environmental instability, which is an inevitable concern for long fibers in a real-world environment, vectorial off-axis holography needs to be performed repeatedly in real time, and the phase pattern on Alice's SLM should be updated accordingly to compensate for instability.
 In the following, we evaluate the response time of our vectorial time reversal system.
-To perform off-axis holography, we need to retrieve a single-shot image from the camera (which takes 2.6~ms) and execute fast Fourier transforms and interpolations as digital data processing (which takes 18~ms on a desktop computer, see Supplementary Section 1).
-It should be noted that the data processing time can be significantly reduced by using a dedicated digital signal processor or even eliminated by careful experimental design and alignment as discussed in Supplementary Section 1.
+To perform off-axis holography, we need to retrieve a single-shot image from the camera (which takes 2.6~ms) and execute fast Fourier transforms and interpolations as digital signal processing (which takes 18~ms on a desktop computer, see Supplementary Note 2).
+It should be noted that the data processing time can be significantly reduced by using a dedicated digital signal processor or even eliminated by careful experimental design and alignment as discussed in Supplementary Note 2.
 The response time of our system is therefore only constrained by the refresh rate of SLM, which is 4~Hz in our experiment.
 However, this constraint can be readily removed by using a commercially available fast digital micromirror device (above 10 kHz refresh rate \cite{takaki2009hologram}{}) or a high-speed SLM (sub kHz refresh rate \cite{chen2018pursuing}{}).
-In addition, we emphasize that the data transfer rate using each spatial mode is not limited by the refresh rate of SLM or the response time of the time-reversal system\cite{bae2019compensation}{}, and the system response time only needs to be faster than the environmental fluctuation rate in order to overcome instability.
-In this proof-of-principle experiment, we implement digital vectorial time reversal for one spatial mode at a time, but we emphasize that our method can be readily used to enable mode-division multiplexing\cite{bae2019compensation}{}: by separately pre-shaping individual wavefronts of multiple high-speed-modulated signal beams, high-fidelity spatial modes can be recovered at the receiver, and thus the data streams can be demultiplexed with low crosstalk.
-To test the operation stability of our system, we also measure the unnormalized mode fidelity as a function of time while the SLM is actively updated every $\approx 30$ seconds for each mode, which is depicted by the solid lines in Fig.~\ref{fig:QKD}(b); here the dashed lines represent the mode fidelity in the absence of active control of the SLM.
+In addition, we emphasize that the data transfer rate using each spatial mode is not limited by the refresh rate of SLM or the response time of the time-reversal system but is determined by the modulation rate of the modulator used by the encoder \cite{chen2016demonstration}{}, and the time-reversal system response time only needs to be faster than the environmental fluctuation rate in order to overcome instability.
+In this proof-of-principle experiment, we implement digital vectorial time reversal for one spatial mode at a time, but we emphasize that our method can be readily used to enable mode-division multiplexing \cite{bae2019compensation}{}: by separately pre-shaping individual wavefronts of multiple high-speed-modulated signal beams, high-fidelity spatial modes can be recovered at the receiver, and thus the data streams can be demultiplexed with low crosstalk.
+To test the operation stability of our system, we also measure the unnormalized modal fidelity as a function of time while the SLM is actively updated every $\approx$30 seconds for each mode, which is depicted by the solid lines in Fig.~\ref{fig:QKD}(b); here the dashed lines represent the modal fidelity in the absence of active control of the SLM.
 The autocorrelation $R(\Delta t) = \langle | \braket{\phi(t)|\phi(t+\Delta t)} |^2 \rangle$ is calculated according to these data, where $\ket{\phi(t)}$ is the time-reversed mode at time $t$, $\langle \cdot \rangle$ is the time average, and $\ket{\phi(t)}$ is normalized such that $\braket{\phi(t) | \phi(t)}=1$.
 The time for $R(\Delta t)$ to drop to $1/e$ is approximately 120~s for LG(0,2) and 100~s for LG(3,2).
-These results clearly show that our system is able to overcome environmental instability even though the 1-km-long bare fiber is placed on an optical table that has not been floated and is free of any thermal or mechanical isolation.
+These results clearly show that our system is able to overcome environmental instability even though the unprotected 1-km-long bare fiber is placed on an optical table that has not been floated and is free of any thermal or mechanical isolation.
+The image of the unprotected fiber spool is shown in Supplementary Note 2.
 We believe that by using a fast SLM, real-time crosstalk suppression can be achieved even in a harsh environment through a much longer fiber.